DusKing1/state-of-the-art-shitcode/README.md

 }
 ```

-### 💩 Triangle principle
+### 💩 Use as many nested structures as possible

+Triangle principle.
 Be like a bird - nest, nest, nest.

 _Good 👍🏻_